rubenwardy/minetest_modding_book/en/chapters/inventories.md

 ### Detached Inventories

 A detached inventory is independent of players and nodes.
-One example of a detached inventory is the creative inventory is detached, as all players see the same inventory.
+One example of a detached inventory is the creative inventory.
+It is detached from any specific player because all players see the same creative inventory.
-You may also use this if you want multiple chests to share the same inventory.
+A detached inventory would also allow multiple chests to share the same inventory.

-This is how you get a detached inventory:
+Use the inventory name to get a detached inventory:

 {% highlight lua %}
 local inv = minetest.get_inventory({type="detached", name="inventory_name"})
 {% endhighlight %}

-And this is how you can create one:
+You can create your own detached inventories:

 {% highlight lua %}
 minetest.create_detached_inventory("inventory_name", callbacks)
 {% endhighlight %}

-Creates a detached inventory.
-If it already exists, it is cleared.
+This creates a detached inventory or, if the inventory already exists, it is cleared.
-You can supply a [table of callbacks](../lua_api.html#detached-inventory-callbacks).
+You can also supply a [table of callbacks](../lua_api.html#detached-inventory-callbacks).

 ## InvRef and Lists

-### Type of Inventory
+### Inventory Location

-You can check where the inventory is from by doing:
+You can check where an inventory is located:

 {% highlight lua %}
 local location = inv:get_location()
 {% endhighlight %}

-It will return a table like the one passed to `minetest.get_inventory()`.
+This will return a table like the one passed to `minetest.get_inventory()`.

 If the location is unknown, `{type="undefined"}` is returned.

-### List sizes
+### List Sizes

 Inventory lists have a size, for example `main` has size of 32 slots by default.
 They also have a width, which is used to divide them into a grid.